• Skip to primary navigation

 Back when my oldest girls were little (before some were even born), we lived in a cul-de-sac, three doors down from my BFF Cheryl.
 Next to Cheryl lived a little woman named Mary, age 90ish.
 Mary lived on her own long past the time when most folks need to have more assistance, and I learned a lot by watching her.

 Mary was able to stay independent for so long for two reasons: First, she lived next door to Cheryl and her family.
-(If you know them, that is all the explanation you need: they are amazing examples of loving and serving their neighbors.)
+(If you know them, that is all the explanation you need: they are amazing examples of loving and serving their neighbors.
+That's their daughter Emily with in the picture with Mary.)
 Second, Mary learned to adapt.

 My favorite example of Mary's modifying life to meet her needs was her Christmas tree.
 Mary kept a fully decked Christmas tree year round.
 The tree was only about three or four feet tall, and it sat eleven months out of the year in her garage, protected by a white plastic garbage bag tied closed at the top of the tree.